-The best fleet of motorhomes and RVs for rent near Long Beach
+The best fleet of campervans and motorhomes for rent in Long Beach

 Located on the coast about 20 miles south of downtown Los Angeles, Long Beach is famous for its waterfront attractions.
 You might have heard of crime rates being high in Long Beach in the 1990s.
 In the past decade, however, crime in the area has decreased to some of its lowest points in forty years.
 The result is that Long Beach is now as safe as any other city in California.

 Feeling touristy?
 When you rent a RV in Long Beach, visiting the beach itself you can swim, sail, kayak, water ski, whale watch, take a harbor cruise, go surfing, ride a waterbike (yes, it’s a thing), go windsurfing, visit the Queen Mary, and more.

 Further inland, don’t miss the aquarium, or the Museum of Latin American Art (MOLAA).
 You can also take day trip tours further inland towards Los Angeles visiting the Hollywood Walk of Fame, Olvera Street, and the Sunset Strip.
 And who can forget the biggest attraction of them all: Disneyland, which is about an hour’s drive away.